dblock/code.dblock.org/_posts/2017/2017-02-24-the-demonic-possession-of-hashie-mash.markdown

 I am sure this isn't over.
 I can't wait for 3.5.6!

 The good news is that we now have an [integration test suite](https://github.com/intridea/hashie/tree/master/spec/integration) for any bizarre regression.
 And a huge community of people to help.
 I also suggest you stop using `Hashie::Mash` and mix-in well-defined and clearly scoped extensions, one-by-one, such as `Hashie::Extensions::MethodAccess` or `Hashie::Extensions::MergeInitializer` on a need-by-need basis.

+**Update**: check out ["Let's Subclass Hash"](https://michaeljherold.com/2018/11/14/rubyconf-2018-lets-subclass-hash/) talk by @mherold at RubyConf 2018 for more examples.